-Living with severe pain from injury or wear and tear on your back can be overwhelming.
-When you can’t sleep well and have to start canceling important commitments, relief cannot come soon enough.
+Living with back pain from injury or wear and tear can be overwhelming.
+When the pain is severe, and you can’t sleep well and have to start canceling important commitments, relief cannot come soon enough.

-Steroid injections are a safe, powerful pain-relieving treatment option for back pain.
+Steroid injections are a non-invasive, fast-acting, and extended pain relief solution for back pain.

-A number of conditions can cause pain in the upper back and neck.
-Common problems such as bulging or herniated disc and disc degeneration can cause pain from compressed nerve roots and local inflammation.
+There are many possible reasons for pain in the upper back.
+Common problems such as bulging or herniated disc and disc degeneration can compress nerve roots and cause local inflammation.

 The pain often remains around the nerves in the upper back and neck area.
 But, depending on the condition, it can travel down into the shoulders, arms, and hands.